Find out why it makes sense to invest in tech and automation to streamline tax processes and alleviate the burdens finance teams face.

 But human expertise and technology can go hand in hand, with tech supporting teams and boosting productivity tenfold.
-For businesses, the only way to thrive in an increasingly digital world is to invest in the right technology.
+As a result, for businesses, the only way to thrive in an increasingly digital world is to invest in the right technology.

 For organisations operating globally, this is of particular importance as an extensive knowledge of governmental financial legislation in many countries is needed.
 Financial frameworks are complex to navigate and are constantly changing.
 Real-time VAT reporting is increasingly prevalent worldwide, with continuous transaction controls (CTCs) tightly constricting many different jurisdictions.
 Without automation, the hours required to manually keep pace with new rules would far exceed realistic human capacity.